UBTI: Understanding Possible Tax Triggers on an IRA’s Income

 A: Think of UBTI as a tax that is due to an IRA when it receives “business income” as opposed to “investment income” (not leveraged with debt).

 Two common events tend to trigger UBTI.
-The first occurs when an IRA buys LLC ownership in an operating business – a business that sells goods or services – that is structured as a pass-thru entity for taxes that does not pay corporate taxes.
+The first occurs when an IRA buys LLC ownership in an operating business – a business that sells goods or services – that is structured as a pass-thru entity for taxes and does not pay corporate taxes.

 In this case, income from the LLC flows to its owners and would be considered ordinary income.
 If the company has net taxable income, it will flow to the IRA as ordinary income on a K-1 tax form.
 This will cause the IRA to pay tax because the income is considered business income that does not fit one of the investment income exemptions.